The Divine Invasion: Plot summary

 After a fatal car accident on Earth, Herb Asher is placed into cryonic suspension as he waits for a spleen replacement.
 Clinically dead, Herb experiences lucid dreams while in suspended animation and relives the last six years of his life.

 In the past, Herb lived as a recluse in an isolated dome on a remote planet in the binary star system, CY30-CY30B.
 Yah, a local divinity of the planet in exile from Earth, appears to Herb in a vision as a burning flame, and forces him to contact his sick female neighbor, Rybys Rommey, who happens to be terminally ill with multiple sclerosis and pregnant with Yah's child.

 With the help of the immortal soul of Elijah, who takes the form of a wild beggar named Elias Tate, Herb agrees to become Rybys's legal husband and father of the unborn "savior".
-Together they plan to smuggle the six-month pregnant Rybys back to Earth, under the pretext of seeking help for Rybys' medical condition at a medical research facility.
-After being born in human form, Yah plans to confront the fallen angel Belial, who has ruled the Earth for 2000 years since the fall of Masada in the first century CE.
+Together they plan to smuggle the six-month pregnant Rybys back to Earth, under the pretext of seeking help for Rybys's medical condition at a medical research facility.
+After being born in human form, Yah plans to confront the fallen angel Belial, who has ruled the Earth for 2000 years since the fall of Masada in the first century AD.
 Yah's powers, however, are limited by Belial's dominion on Earth, and the four of them must take extra precautions to avoid being detected by the forces of darkness.